|Product / Service||CYBER SECURITY|

 At last check, Re:scam has earned over 279 million impressions and started an ongoing global conversation around email scams.
 Through email correspondence and social media it continues to educate millions on the changing face of online scams.
 To date Re:scam has sent more than a million emails to scammers, wasting a total of more than 5 years of their time.
 The constant flow of data being collected on trending scams, scammer’s techniques and IP addresses is provided to national and global cybercrime agencies.
 As well as this, Re:scam has become a point of contact for people who are being scammed and haven't talked to authorities.
 These victims are all referred straight to Netsafe where they get the right advice and support.

-Re:scam centres entirely around phishing scams.
+Re:scam is inherently direct and revolves entirely around phishing scams, which are direct attacks.
 Because the problem spreads via email, we knew the weapon against it could too.
-After being directed to forward their suspected scam emails to Re:scam, users have the option of receiving update emails to let them know what is happening in the conversation(s) they have started.
+After forwarding their first email to Re:scam, users have the option of receiving update emails to let them know what is happening in the conversation(s) they have started.
 Law enforcement has boundaries but emails don’t, so our best weapon was to fight fire with fire.
 By increasing the response rate to scam emails with this undetectable false target, we have directly sent all phishing scammers a huge business problem.